 In July of each year, there is a special series presented that covers basic patient care and emergency situations among the Pediatric subspecialties, to provide a foundation of knowledge for residents and interns.

 Senior Talks are given once per month, which also take place during the noon conference hour.
 Two of the senior residents (third year categorical pediatrics and fourth year med/peds residents) present a 30 minute evidence based medicine talk on a topic of their choice.

 Morning report takes place every morning at 7:55 in the Bradley Lecture Center.
 Cases are generally presented by upper level residents and led by the chief residents.
-Residents on GIPS, subspecialty rotations, and PICU all present on a rotating basis, so that a wide variety of cases are discussed.
+Residents on GIPS, subspecialty rotations, PICU and NICU all present on a rotating basis, discussing a wide variety of cases.
 Ethics Morning Report occurs once a month.
 Morning report is always well attended by residents, medical students, fellows, and attendings alike.
 It is interactive with resident and attending participation concerning the history, physical exam, differential diagnosis, and management of the case.
 Because of these aspects, an engaging discussion takes place every morning, with multiple learning points.

 Outpatient Morning Report is held every Wednesday at 7:30am.
 Residents who are on outpatient rotations lead and participate in the Outpatient Morning Report.
 Breakfast is also provided for those in attendance.
 Community pediatricians and faculty are invited, but this is specifically a resident and intern led activity, usually discussing an outpatient pediatric topic.
 Journal Club takes place once a month during outpatient morning report, allowing residents to develop skills necessary to critically review medical literature.